U.S. FAA proposes requiring key Boeing 737 MAX design changes

 The agency is issuing a proposed airworthiness directive to require updated flight-control software, revised display-processing software to generate alerts, revising certain flight-crew operating procedures, and changing the routing of some wiring bundles.

 The announcement is significant but there are still other major steps, including finalizing pilot-training procedures, that must be completed before the 737 MAX can resume flights.
-The public has 45 days to comment on the changes and it is still unclear if flights will resume before the end of 2020.
+The public has 45 days to comment on the changes, and it is still unclear whether flights will resume before the end of this year.

+Boeing said Monday it is “continuing to make steady progress towards the safe return to service, working closely with the FAA and other global regulators.
+While we still have a lot of work in front of us, this is an important milestone.”

 The FAA said in a separate 96-page report released on Monday that it “has preliminarily determined that Boeing’s proposed changes to the 737 MAX design, flightcrew procedures and maintenance procedures effectively mitigate the airplane-related safety issues” in the two fatal crashes.
 The airworthiness directive seeks to require Boeing changes.